joshmn/ahoy_captain/docs/3-campaign-customization.md

 ## Defining Drips

-Now that we have our Campaign associated to a `Caffeinated::Campaign`, and we set our defaults, we can start making defining what drips are used in this Campaign.
+Now that we have our Campaign associated to a `Caffeinate::Campaign`, and we set our defaults, we can start making defining what drips are used in this Campaign.

 The definition for a drip is as follows: